udacityjc/pdsnd_github/README.md

 Github project

 ### Description
-Analyzes the bike share system of Chicago, New York City and Washington.
+Analyzes the bike share system of Chicago, New York City and Washington DC.

 ### Files used
 Data was provided by Motivate, a bike share system provider in the U.S.

 ### Credits
 wwww.motivateco.com